Is a nonviolent world possible?

 Although the predominant perception and the representation of the condition of the recent world in the mass media is one of continuous violence, the existence of a hidden undercurrent of nonviolent interventions can not be denied.

 Mohandas Karamchand (Mahatma) Gandhi was not the first to cultivate this nonviolent resistance.
 However, he was the one who made the wider public aware of the power of these hidden forces.
-Indeed, the term Ahimsa plays an important role in Hinduism as well as in Jainism and Buddhism.
+The term Ahimsa plays an important role in Hinduism, Jainism, and Buddhism.
 Gandhi’s fame resulted from transforming Ahimsa into a political concept that Gandhi called Satyagraha.

 Actual relevance